FreeBSD-Ask/FreeBSD-Ask/di-5-zhang-bao-guan-li-qi/di-5.7-jie-tong-guo-freebsdupdate-geng-xin.md

 …………中间省略………………

-he following files will be added as part of updating to 15.0-RELEASE-p0:
+The following files will be added as part of updating to 15.0-RELEASE-p0:
 /boot/firmware/iwm3160fw
 /boot/firmware/iwm3168fw